OpenFreeEnergy/openfe/docs/guide/introduction.rst

 ..
 TODO Link to example here.
 I think this is waiting on the CLI example being merged into example notebooks?

-Finally, assuming all results (and only results) are in the `results/` direcory, use the :ref:`cli_gather` to generate a summary table:
+Finally, assuming all results (and only results) are in the `results/` directory, use the :ref:`cli_gather` to generate a summary table:

 .. code:: bash